Sandy Brown (cricketer)

-Alexander 'Sandy' Brown (born 7 October 1950) is a Scottish former first-class cricketer.
+Alexander Brown (born 7 October 1950) is a Scottish former first-class cricketer.

+Biography

 Brown was born at Coatbridge in October 1950.
 He was educated in Coatbridge at St Patrick's School, before going up to Bell College of Technology in Hamilton.
 A wicket-keeper who played club cricket for both Drumpellier Cricket Club and Uddingston Cricket Club, Brown first played for Scotland in a first-class match against Ireland at Dublin in 1977.
 He played for Scotland until 1987, making nine first-class appearances, eight of which came against Ireland, and one against the touring New Zealanders.
 In List A one-day cricket he made 21 appearances across the Benson & Hedges Cup and the NatWest Trophy.
 Brown scored 256 runs in first-class cricket at an average of 19.69, with two half centuries and a highest score of 74; as wicket-keeper, he took 13 catches and made three stumpings.
 In one-day cricket, he scored 281 runs at an average of 14.05, with a highest score of 47; as wicket-keeper he took 15 catches and made three stumpings.